Royal Canadian Mounted Police: Role in the colonization of Canada

 As the federal police service of the Government of Canada, the RCMP has had an expansive and controversial role in the colonization of Canada.
-One of the RCMP's two preceding agencies—the Royal Northwest Mounted Police (RNWMP)—had enjoyed a relatively positive relationship with the Indigenous peoples of Canada, buoyed by their role in restoring order to the Canadian West, which had been disrupted by immigrant settlement, and the stark contrast between Canadian policy and the ongoing American Indian Wars in the late 19th century.
+One of the RCMP's two preceding agencies—the Royal Northwest Mounted Police (RNWMP)—was established in 1873 by the government of John A. MacDonald, as a means of controlling the First Nation and Métis populations to advance settler colonialism from the West.
+The RNWMP operated as a full-circle, independent police, prosecution, and prison justice system that would arrest, charge, and convict individuals.
+Through this system they were successful in surveilling and restricting Indigenous people to reserves and regulating land use, often by criminalizing Indigenous individuals.
 After the signing of the Numbered Treaties between 1871 and 1899, however, the service generally failed to provide Indigenous communities with police services equal to those provided to non-Indigenous communities.

+This colonial foundation carrying onto the RCMP, has left lasting impacts for Indigenous people.
+Given the historical context, many Indigenous people feel distrust and resentment toward the law enforcement.
+Additionally, Indigenous peoples are still overrepresented in the criminal justice system and report higher levels of policing and police-based violence, abuse and discrimination.

 American historian Andrew Graybill argued the RCMP historically resembled the Texas Rangers in many ways: each protected the established order by confining and removing Indigenous peoples; tightly controlling the mixed-blood peoples (the African Americans in Texas and the Métis in Canada); assisting the large-scale ranchers against the small-scale ranchers and farmers who fenced the land; and breaking the power of labor unions that tried to organize the workers of industrial corporations.